Officer Roles and Responsibilities

 TRUSTEES

-• Trustees are members who want to get involved with club leadership and eventually become 2nd VP (there is no commitment but the trustees should form the pool of candidates for 2nd VP).
+• Trustees are members who want to get involved with club leadershiP.
+(There is no commitment but the trustees should form the pool of candidates for 2nd VP).

 • Trustees are required to attend and actively participate in all Board Meetings, offering opinions and suggestions for improving CAC policies and practices.